DinkyToyz/wtmcsServiceDispatcher/README.md

    Forgotten buidlings in range, followed by forgotten buildings out of range, buildings in range and finally problematic buildings in or out of range.

  - **In range**:
-   Buildings in range followed by forgotten out of range.
+   Buildings in range followed by forgotten buildings out of range.

  - **In range first**:
    Buildings in range followed by problematic buildings in or out of range.